marcocesarato/php-conventional-changelog/README.md

 ![](./docs/usage.gif)

 > **Notes:**<br>
+> - Some of these options listed on examples could be used together at the same time (ex. `--first-release --commit`)
 > - Auto bump of version code using the [Semantic Versioning](https://semver.org) (`MAJOR.MINOR.PATCH`) is enabled by default if not specified the release method.
 >    - `MAJOR`: At least one breaking change.
 >    - `MINOR`: At least one new feature.